When you take the leap from individual contributor to managing a team, a lot changes. That's because great ICs aren't necessarily great managers.

 2) The Growth Mindset

-Developing talent from within your team is powerful and motivating; people, especially A players, enjoy learning new skills and growing in their careers.
+Developing talent from within your team is powerful and motivating; people, especially A players, want to learn new skills and grow in their careers.
 It is usually when they're stagnant and doing the same things for too long that your team members will think about leaving for newer, more exciting opportunities.

-Never accept statements like, "I could never do that” or "they're a natural and I'm not."
+Never accept statements like, "I could never do that", or "they're a natural and I'm not."
 Show them a path to being great, demonstrate your belief in them and they'll never leave.

 3) The Multiplier Mindset

 Your time has always been valuable, but especially now that you're a manager, you have to be mindful of how you invest it.
 Because you are no longer an individual contributor, you need to think about what work you can do that has a multiplier effect for your team.